What Is Included In GSTR-7 Part 2?

 Audits And Assessments:

-All declarations are subject to department audit, assessment, adjudication proceedings, and entertainment of visitorial rights within defined tenure.
-So authentic documents need to be retained.
+Importantly, all declarations are subject to department audit, assessment, adjudication proceedings, and the entertainment of visitorial rights within a defined tenure.
+Therefore, you must retain authentic documents.

 Thus, considerations around tentative timelines, reliance on system computations, absorptions of circular modifications, and compliance during proceedings are key from a legal perspective.